ahw/vim-hooks/README.md

 scripts it may have previously found and re-scan the current working directory as well as the `~/.vimhooks/` directory.
-Use this command if you have created a new VimHook script and want to start using it without closing and re-opening your entire Vim session.
-If you've set any new VimHook options in your scripts since starting Vim you'll need to run this command to pick those up too.
+Use this command if you have created a new VimHook script and want to start using it without closing and re-opening your entire Vim session. ~~If you've set any new VimHook options in your scripts since starting Vim you'll need to run this command to pick those up too.~~ **Recent update:** the plugin now automatically reruns `:FindHookFiles` for you whenever you save a hook file.
+Isn't that nice?
+(In the background it is reacting to `BufWritePost` events on files that match against the `*vimhook*` pattern.)

 ExecuteHookFiles
 ----------------